 Running the macOS FreeSWITCH™ Installer

-You should not perform other functions while the installer is running, although the macFI will run correctly, the Terminal window may not display as intended.
+Do not perform other functions while the installer is running, it may corrupt the Terminal window and logs.

-You can rerun the installer anytime, even it it was stopped or failed.
+You can rerun the installer anytime after it was stopped or failed.
 It will determine what is already installed.

 Where to go Next

 Instructions for starting and stopping FreeSWITCH™ are at macOS Testing and Diagnostics.

 May 25, 2022 Replace ffmpeg with ffmpeg@4, use Homebrew/freeswitch for freeswitch supplied prereqs.